CassLee27/LSBaitPreference_FAFall2025/README.md

 * Resetting_EDA_LS_FA.Rmd
   * Additional exploratory data analysis comparing self-resetting and non-self-resetting traps (ex. average servicing interval, sample size)

+Possible problem: changing the graph font may not work for all users, commenting out the command that includes: "+ theme(text = [...] )" in the code for the graphs should resolve this issue.

 This code was hacked together by someone with limited R experience - if any of it is too incomprehensible, feel free to reach out by mentioning me @CassLee27 in a discussion post for the repository!